This study examines the implications of the recent oil finds in Ghana and Uganda.

 Within the comparative case-study approach, the two case studies employ a similar-enough methodological approach, in order to allow comparisons between them.
-The research will be framed in terms of five conceptual levels:
+The research is framed in terms of five conceptual levels:

 Figure 1: Conceptual framing

 The main methods used are qualitative, involving key informant interviews across all stakeholders and content/discourse analysis of key documents.
-Some quantitative work will be undertaken, such as tracking revenue flows and using existing survey work.
-The study will also draw from Afrobarometer findings on oil and gas industry.
+Some quantitative work is undertaken, such as tracking revenue flows and using existing survey work.
+The study also draws on Afrobarometer findings on oil and gas industry.

 How does this project fit within ESID’s research agenda?

 This is the second of two distinct but related projects on natural resources (NR), the other being ‘The politics of natural resources and inclusive development’.
 Focused on two ESID countries, this study falls within ESID’s work on political settlements.